- PhD- The Ohio State University, Columbus, Ohio, USA

 - Developing and conducting continuing education opportunities for veterinary practitioners and technical service teams working with the poultry industry.

-- Offering advanced molecular typing services for Avian Mycoplasma species. (coming soon)
+- Offering advanced molecular typing services for Avian Mycoplasma species.
+(Available now, contact us for more details)

 Molecular typing resources: